 Throughout the years, garage sales, dances and other events have been held by department and ladies' auxiliary members to raise money for fire service necessities.
-In 1979, members raised \$10,000 in only a few months toward the purchase of the Jaws of Life; and many vehicles have been purchased with dollars raised by the department.
+In 1979, members raised \$10,000 in only a few months toward the purchase of the Jaws of Life; and many vehicles, such as Rescue 11, have been purchased with dollars raised by the department.